 Professor of Spanish, Philips Exeter Academy (Exeter, NH)

 Without the modest, unsung hero, Prof. Buisán, I might never have graduated high school, if I had even survived adolescence.
-For the profound thanks that I owe him for saving not just my education but even my life, you can read Zev Singer's interview with me "The teacher who tamed the kid who wouldn't behave" on the occasion of my 2004 National Capital Educator's award.
+For the profound thanks that I owe him for saving not just my education but even my life, read Zev Singer's interview with me on the occasion of my 2004 National Capital Educator's award.